Mass in Time of War (Succession)

-"Mass in Time of War" is the second episode of the third season of the HBO satirical comedy-drama television series Succession, and the 22nd overall.
-It was written by series creator Jesse Armstrong and directed by Mark Mylod, and aired on October 24, 2021.
+"Mass in Time of War" is the second episode of the third season of the American satirical comedy-drama television series Succession, and the 22nd episode overall.
+It was written by series creator Jesse Armstrong and directed by Mark Mylod, and originally aired on HBO on October 24, 2021.

 The episode primarily follows Kendall meeting with his siblings for the first time since his press conference and attempting to convince them to back him against their father.

 Plot

 Greg confides to Kendall his fear regarding the legal ramifications of exposing the cruises documents.
 Kendall reassures him that he will not be implicated.
 Greg then receives a threatening phone call from Tom demanding to know where the papers are; Greg feigns ignorance but reports Shiv arriving to meet Kendall.
 Tom decides not to disclose this to Logan, who is growing increasingly paranoid and demanding to know everyone's whereabouts.

-Shiv and Roman sequentially arrive at Kendall's apartment to meet with him.
+Shiv and Roman sequentially arrive at Rava's apartment to meet with him.
 Kendall takes a pause to meet with Lisa upstairs; she warns that they need to prepare for an impending subpoena, and asks to review all the copies he has of the company documents.
 The siblings go to Kendall's daughter's bedroom to talk privately, where Connor joins them; Kendall cites both Waystar's declining cultural relevance as well as the company's historic complicity in sexual misconduct as arguments in his favor, but his siblings remain unconvinced.

 Kendall excuses himself to meet with Stewy and Sandi Furness (Sandy's daughter) in a car outside.
 Sandi puts her father on the phone; Kendall proposes to the three of them that they back him, arguing that Logan would sideline them despite offering them board seats, and suggesting that together they can avoid a contested shareholder vote.

-In Rava's living room, Shiv, Roman and Connor all agree that the three of them backing Kendall would ensure Logan's downfall.
+In Rava's living room, Shiv, Roman, and Connor all agree that the three of them backing Kendall would ensure Logan's downfall.
 Kendall returns from his meeting with Stewy and Sandi and reports that they agreed to back down from the proxy vote and reach a settlement with Kendall's side.
 Shiv expresses concern that the power vacuum left by Logan's removal would jeopardize the family's chances of retaining control over the company at the upcoming shareholder vote; Kendall proposes that he become CEO, prompting immediate disagreement from the others.